craiig/HOTDOGSEAGULL/readme.md

 ## License ##
 I used some code from Google's CastHelloVideo-chrome which are under the Apache 2.0 License. https://github.com/googlecast/CastHelloVideo-chrome

-You should consider my code to be under the Apache 2.0 license but with an ADDED REQUIREMENT THAT YOU MUST REFERENCE MY RIDICULOUS PROJECT NAME
+You should consider my code to be under the Apache 2.0 license but with an ADDED REQUIREMENT THAT YOU MUST EXPLICITLY MENTION THIS RIDICULOUS PROJECT NAME (HOTDOGSEAGULL) IN YOUR ACCOMPANYING DOCUMENTATION.